agntcy/oasf/README.md

 ### Build Artifacts

-This step will fetch all project dependencies and subsequently build all project artifacts such as helm charts and docker images.
+This step will fetch all project dependencies and subsequently build all project artifacts such as helm charts and Docker images.

 ```shell
 task deps